 - A psychiatric advance directive (PAD) is a legal document that documents a person’s preferences for future mental health treatment, and allows appointment of a health proxy to interpret those preferences during a crisis.

 - PADs may be drafted when a person is well enough to consider preferences for future mental health treatment.

 - PADs are used when a person becomes unable to make decisions during a mental health crisis.

 Wyoming Mental Health Resources

-Wyoming PAD statute link – click to see the state statute as it appears on the Wyoming State Legislature website.
-(Note: Once you follow the link, open Title 35, chapter 22 and click on article 3)
+Wyoming PAD statute link – click to see the state statute as it appears on the Wyoming Legislature website.

 If you know of any relevant current legislation, pending legislation, or general issues of interest relating to psychiatric advance directives in your state, click here to contact us.